 A sales fundraiser is another common and easy way to raise money.
 There are many products out there that are created for this purpose.
 Before selecting your product make sure you think about the logistics behind selling the item.
 For example, chocolate bars and popsicles are popular fundraising tools but they require a freezer or coolers to keep.
 You must also consider allergies and health concerns when it comes to selling snacks.
 T-shirt drives are becoming more popular however they require sizing and things fit differently for every individual.

 That is why we are so proud of our pepperoni stix.
 They do not need to be refrigerated and are shelf stable for one year.
 They are half the sodium and fat of other pepperoni stix.
-They do not contain peanuts, trans-fat, gluten, eggs or milk.

 Look to provide Volunteer Work